ameksike/demo.service/README.md

 # Demo Services
 This repository contains a list of demonstration applications.
-The demo applications have as a common factor the use of technologies for create Services (GraphQL, REST, SOAP, etc)
+The demo applications have as a common factor the use of technologies for create Services (GraphQL, REST, SOAP, etc).
+Note that most of the published code is for academic purposes.

 ### Similar projects
 + [JavaScript: Demo applications written in JavaScript ](https://github.com/ameksike/demo.javascript)